 and there’s an increased risk of sudden infant death

-that Hannah will survive.
-If she does live than the
+Hannah will survive.
+If she does live then the long-term

-breathing issues, including a chronic lung disease known
+issues, including a chronic lung disease known as

 gastrointestinal and blood problems such as anemia and

 underdeveloped immune system, which can lead to a

 life-threatening infection called sepsis.
 The odds of

 developing the complications as described above are even